-Lord, I have jumped in on the wrong side of disagreements before and have had someone jump in on the wrong side of my disagreement.
+Lord, I have jumped in on the wrong side of a disagreement before and have had someone jump in on the wrong side of my disagreement.
 I see how foolish it is and know I need your help in knowing when to get involved and when to stay away.
-Reading your Word and spending time with you in prayer will help me to know the difference.
+Reading your Words and spending time with you in prayer will help me to know the difference.
 Help me to apply this proverb today and from now on.
 Amen

 If you are reading this devotional in an e-mail and would like to post a comment, click on this link http://proverbfortoday.org/